LOYALTY CODE:

 The paper code cannot be redeemed when browsing in private/incognito mode.
 Please go to a normal browser window and enter the code there

-This week, Conor Kehoe talks to farmers in Wexford, Laois and Donegal as farmers plough and begin to sow spring crops.
+This week, Conor Kehoe talks to farmers in Wexford, Laois and Donegal as some farmers cautiously make it back out into the fields to spread fertiliser.

 From the Tramlines is back with 12 farmers from across the country to share the ups and downs of the 2026 growing season.
 Conor Kehoe will keep you up to date each week.